-Music at Parkville Pres is diverse and alive.
-On any given Sunday, you may hear Beethoven, sing a modern praise song, or join in one of the great, classic hymns of the Christian tradition.
+Music at Parkville Presbyterian Church is diverse and alive.
+On any given Sunday, you may hear Beethoven, experience a modern praise song, or pray alongside one of the great, classic hymns of the Christian tradition.
 In worship, as in all things, we seek to be a people who are rooted in our heritage, but also listening and speaking to the world around us.

-Contact Paul Erickson to learn more and get involved!
+Contact the church to learn more and get involved!

-For kids and adults of all ages, we have opportunities for faith formation every Sunday from 9:40 am to 10:40 am.
-The kids gather at 9:40 for a time of singing and praising God in worship, and then move to their individual classes, where they come to know God’s Word and God’s ways.
+For kids and adults of all ages, we have opportunities for faith formation every Sunday from 9:00 am to 9:40 am.

 Meanwhile, our Sojourners class is for adults of every age and circumstance exploring the depth and breadth of faith.
 In recent months, the class has delved into the life and legend of St. Francis of Assisi, the meaning of grace, Dietrich Bonhoeffer, and the Gospel of Matthew.
 Led by a rotation of pastors, thinkers, and expert teachers, the Sojourners are seeking God’s way on the path of faith.